 200P MINI PICKLEBALL (RILEY’S) PADDLE. (discontinued)

-Although it’s marketed as a child’s toy it really does resemble it’s larger brother, the full sized adult Selkirk 200P.
+Although it’s marketed as a child’s toy it really does resemble it’s larger brother, the full-sized adult Selkirk 200P.

 It’s a petite 7-3/4” long and 4-1/4” wide and is considerably smaller than a standard paddle.
 The 2” long handle has a petite 3” grip circumference, complete with the traditional cushion grip.

-As more and more parents and grandparents get involved in pickleball this smaller version can be a fun way to introduce the youngest players into the sport and make them feel they are participated.
+As more and more parents and grandparents get involved in pickleball this smaller version can be a fun way to introduce the youngest players into the sport and make them feel they are participating.
 Can be great for grandma and grandpa hitting a ball back and forth with their youngest grandkids, staying active while teaching them the very basic fundamentals of the game.

 Either way, toy or first paddle for budding pickleball player, the 200P can be a fun gift that provides hours of family fun.
 Although this is a fun toy for small kids, some pickleball equipment companies are now manufacturing Paddles made for junior players and a USAPA Juniors association for teenagers.